 The real problem here is that users often don't know what exactly they want.
 They are not aware of the concept of good application design, except the ones having slight knowledge of designing.
 One would never hear users praising the excellent design of an application; however, a poorly designed or poorly performing app would stick out like a sore thumb.
 So for a designer and a developer, the goal is to come up with an "unnoticeable design."

-On that note, let's take a look at some widespread errors that mobile app designers make, which cause an app to become negatively noticed by users.
+On that note, let's take a look at some of the most common mobile app design mistakes.
+That designers make, which causes an app to become negatively noticed by users.

 Top mobile app design mistakes